LiamHoogstad/Group_9_GDP/README.md

 ## Demonstration / Application Testing Purposes

-We would like to guide you through 2 processes for your assessment.
+We would like to guide you through 2 processes for logging in to your account.

 - 1. Existing user:
      On the landing page you will click on the page that allows you to SIGN IN.